 In preparing the financial statements of the Company, transactions in currencies other than the Company's functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
-At the end of each reporting period, monetary items denominated in foreign currencies are restated at the rates prevailing at the reporting date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
+At the end of each reporting period, monetary items denominated in foreign currencies are restated at the rates prevailing at the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not translated.
 Exchange differences on monetary items are recognised in the Statement of Profit and Loss in the period in which they arise.